-We operate our business on a Software-as-a-Service (SaaS) model.
+We operate our business on a Software-as-a-Service ("SaaS") model.
 Customers enter into annual and multi-year subscription contracts to gain access to our platform.
 Our subscription fee includes the use of our software and technical support.
-Prior to the third quarter of 2018, our subscription pricing was based primarily on the number of corporate entities, number of users, level of customer support and length of contract.
-Thereafter, we began converting existing customer orders to, and signing new orders primarily based on, a solution-based licensing model.
+Our subscription pricing is based primarily on a solution-based licensing model.
 Under this model, operating metrics related to a customer's expected use of each solution determine the price.
-At December 31, 2020, over 80% of our subscription revenue was priced on a solution-based licensing model.
 We charge customers additional fees primarily for document setup and XBRL tagging services.